 Logic riddles are riddles that require you to use logical thinking in order to solve them.
-These also can be referred to as logic questions.
-No matter what you call them you can guarantee that your brain will get quite the workout solving these riddles as you use logic to solve them.
+These can also be referred to as logic questions.
+No matter what you call them, you can guarantee that your brain will get quite a workout solving these riddles as you use logic to solve them.

 We are sharing our favorite logic questions to see if you can solve them!

 Is it correct to say “the yolk of eggs is white” or “the yolk of eggs are white”?Neither, the yolk of eggs are yellow.

 When is a door not a door?When it’s ajar